 |U.S. Citizens.
 If you are a U.S. Citizen, public charge does not apply to you.

 |Green card holders.
 If you already have your green card, public charge does not apply when you are renewing your green card or when you apply for U.S. citizenship.
-However, if you plan to leave the U.S. for more than 6 months, public charge could apply when you return to the U.S., so you should talk with an immigration attorney before you leave|
+However, if you plan to leave the U.S. for more than 6 months, public charge could apply when you return to the U.S., so you should talk with an immigration attorney before you leave.

 |Humanitarian immigrants and crime victims.
 If you have a U or T Visa, Asylum or Refugee status, Special Immigrant Juvenile status, or you are a VAWA self-petitioner, public charge does not apply to you.
 Public charge is also not part of the application process for any of these statuses.

 |People applying for green cards and visas.
+People applying for green cards and visas.
 If you are or will be applying for a green card or a visa, and your status is not listed in the box above, public charge might apply to you.
-If you are applying for a green card or visa from outside the U.S., special rules apply and you should talk with an immigration attorney.
-If you are applying for a green card or visa inside the U.S., see below.|
+If public charge applies to you, it can be used to deny you a green card or visa.
+But you and your family can still receive most public benefits without harming your green card or visa application.
+See below for more details

 If public charge applies to you, and you will be applying for a green card or visa inside the U.S….

-|You can safely use many of the public benefits programs you qualify for, including any of the programs listed below.
+|You and your family can safely use many of the public benefits programs you qualify for, including any of the programs listed below.
 None of the programs listed below can be counted against you when you apply for a green card or visa.